KxSystems/docs/docs/learn/tour/tables.md

 Unlike in many other programming languages where the tables you encounter are added as a second-class extension to the language, in q they are first-class objects.

-There are 5 types of table that you'll encounter as you learn more about kdb+:
+Based on their storage and structure, there are 4 types of tables in kdb+:

 1. Table
 1. Keyed Table